 In today’s world, any marketing promotion must represent not only product quality but also be relevant for the potential customer.
-Today we will talk about two of the oldest marketing tools each company can implement: cross-sales and upsales.
+Thus, we at Maxpay decided to talk about two of the oldest marketing tools each company can implement: cross-sales and upsales.
 We will explain with examples what these terms are, how is this connected to MIDs, and what are the best strategies.

 What is a MID?